 In-Network services may require that your provider get prior authorization (approval in advance).
-Please have your provider contact the plan for more details.
+Please have your provider contact the plan for more details.)

-\$40 copayment for each Medicare-covered individual or group therapy substance abuse visit.
+\$35 copayment for each Medicare-covered occupational therapy, physical therapy and speech and language therapy visit.